 Placing your subwoofer near a wall will generally result in more bass, and placement near a corner will get you even more.
 Keep in mind that even though the bass increases as you place the sub near a wall or corner, the quality of bass may be slightly "boomier" and less controlled.

 You may also find that as you move around the room, the bass level will change.
 If this happens you should re-position the sub so that it sounds its best (to you).

 We are so confident in the build quality of our products that we offer a 5 year warranty with all speakers.
-The only exception to this is subs and electronic products which instead get 2 year coverage.
+The only exception to this electronic products (e.g. Airstream) which instead get 2 year coverage.